 Cancer is a group of diseases characterized by uncontrolled growth and spread of abnormal cells.
 If the spread is not controlled, it may result in death.
 Most types of cancer cells form a lump or mass called a tumor and are named after the part of the body where the tumor originates.
 Cancer is caused by both external and internal factors.

-With an average of 12,537 deaths annually (individuals 45 and older) during 2016-2017, cancer is second only to heart disease as a leading cause of death among adult Missourians.
-Specific cancer data for Missouri and for individual counties can be accessed at: BRFSS or Cancer MICA.
+With an average of 12,685 deaths annually (individuals 45 and older) during 2017-2018, cancer is second only to heart disease as a leading cause of death among adult Missourians.

 Cancer Screening and Prevention